Deriving volume density profiles of filaments from observed surface densities: Validation

 \subsubsection{Fitting accuracy with and without noise}

 The overall fidelity of the method was verified by fitting the model profiles and comparing the derived parameters to the true input values (Fig.~\ref{modelacc}).
-Note that the errors in Fig.~\ref{modelacc} may exceed those in Fig.~\ref{relerrors}, because the two figures measure different things: Fig.~\ref{relerrors} evaluates the accuracy of the analytical approximations alone, computed directly from the true input parameters, whereas Fig.~\ref{modelacc} tests the complete fitting pipeline, which must also find those parameters from the profile -- an additional source of uncertainty arising from parameter sensitivity, degeneracies, and the finite precision of the numerical optimization.
+Note that the errors in Fig.~\ref{modelacc} may exceed those in Fig.~\ref{relerrors}, because the two figures measure different things.
+Fig.~\ref{relerrors} evaluates the analytical relationships Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}) alone: they are evaluated at the true input $(\beta_{\rm T}, \xi_{\rm T})$ and compared with the per-model values obtained by visual matching (Sect.~\ref{fittingfun}); the only error source is the irreducible deviation of these formulae from the discrete per-model fits.
+Fig.~\ref{modelacc}, in contrast, tests the complete fitting pipeline of Sect.~\ref{fittingstrategy}, in which $\gamma$, $R$, and $\Sigma_{\rm C}$ are fitted as free parameters of Eq.~(\ref{surface_density_fittingfun}), and $\beta$ and $h$ are subsequently derived through Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}).
+Its errors therefore include both the formula residuals and the additional uncertainty from parameter sensitivity, degeneracies, and the finite precision of the numerical optimization.
 In addition to the original noise-free profiles, we also tested more realistic ones whose points were modified by random Gaussian noise at levels of 5, 10, 20, and 30\% relative to the crest surface density.
 Without noise, the derived parameters achieve accuracies within a few percent for $\beta_{\rm T} > 0.85$, whereas for shallower density slopes, the fitting accuracies are somewhat degraded due to the limitations of the analytical approximations discussed above (Fig.~\ref{modelacc}).
 As expected, fitting the model profiles with added 10\% random noise reveals some degradation in the derived parameters, primarily for $\beta_{\rm T}\lesssim 1.5$, where the shallower profiles are more sensitive to noise contamination.
 At higher noise levels (20--30\%), the fitting becomes increasingly challenging for all but the steepest profiles ($\beta_{\rm T} \gtrsim 3$), though the method remains robust in most cases.

+\chg{The two error contributions dominate in different regimes.
+The residuals quantified in Table~\ref{accuracytable} set the error floor and dominate for shallow profiles ($\beta_{\rm T}\lesssim 1$), where they reach a few percent.
+For steep profiles ($\beta_{\rm T}\gtrsim 6$), by contrast, the formula residuals are negligible (Table~\ref{accuracytable}) and the larger scatter visible in Fig.~\ref{modelacc} (e.g., at $\beta_{\rm T}=6$ and $9$) is dominated by the fitting uncertainty: steep profiles occupy a narrow radial range, so $\gamma$ is poorly conditioned and the optimization is more sensitive to the discretized profile sampling (Sect.~\ref{quality}).
+At intermediate slopes both contributions are small.}

 The test results presented in Figs.~\ref{relerrors} and \ref{modelacc} demonstrate that the method achieves high accuracy across a wide range of filament parameters under ideal conditions (infinite angular resolution), effectively defining its applicability domain and establishing a baseline for more realistic tests with finite angular resolution.